 the Sisters of Providence of St. Vincent de Paul

-For a complete list of our Corporate and Personal sponsors, please CLICK HERE
+For a complete list of our Season Sponsors, please CLICK HERE

 “Melos Choir and Period Instruments is Eastern Ontario’s most active and far-reaching early music group, with dynamic concerts of rarely heard, ancient music, and educational outreach initiatives.
 Our choir, vocal soli and players of replica instruments from the Middle Ages through the Baroque era invite you to deepen your experience of early music through our three concerts per season, or by auditing one of our hosted lectures or workshops with world renowned history and early music specialists, or by competing in our expanded Baroque Idol competition in January.
 Don a Venetian mask and dance at our Venetian Carnevale fundraiser in February; or relax in an intimate solo recital from our Melos Presents recital series.